NeedsAUsername/NeedsAUsername.github.io/_posts/2018-12-22-socket_io_with_express_and_react.markdown

 }
 ```

-First, we've imported our socketIOClient, and connected to our socket Express server.
-Then we set it to listen to a change text event, in which it will take our title element and change the text to what the function's text argument.
+First, we've imported our socket.io-client, and connected it to our Express socket server.
+Then we set our client socket to listen to a change text event, in which it will take our title element and change the text to what the function's text argument.
 We've created a button that will pass 'bye' into our changeText function, which will emit a change text socket event.
 We just need to add some code to our Express server to get this all to work.
+Let's head back into our Express' app.js file and add the following to our io connection code.

 ```
 io.on('connection', (socket) => {